mrbqble/swe-backend/docs/SUBMISSION_GUIDE.md

 ### Manual Demo Flow

-Follow these steps to manually test the complete flow:
+Follow these steps to manually verify the complete flow:

 #### Consumer Flow